Registry Guide

 stellar-cli:

-stellar contract invoke --id my-token -- --help
+stellar contract invoke --id my-token-instance -- --help

 Best Practices